So you’re engaged, and the question hits you:

 And your brain immediately goes:

-“Omg!
-My childhood bestie, my cousin I kind of talk to, my work best friend, my sister, that one roommate from college I haven’t seen in a year but feel bad not including...”
+that one roommate from college I haven’t seen in a year but feel bad not including...”

-Let’s slow down for a sec.
+Let's slow down a bit

-Because choosing your bridesmaids isn’t just about who you’ve known the longest or who would be offended if you didn’t ask.
+Choosing your bridesmaids isn’t just about who you’ve known the longest or who would be offended if you didn’t ask.

 It’s about who’s going to show up for you.

-Emotionally, practically, and without draining your soul.
+Emotionally, practically, and without draining your life.

 So before you send any